• Skip to primary navigation

 • Keep wet towels off the bed.
 Always, always, always hang up wet towels/robes.
 Mold will grow.
 Yuck!

-• Make sure you have plenty of toilet paper, especially if you have your bathroom in your suite.
+• Ensure you have plenty of toilet paper, especially if your bathroom is in your suite.

 • Keep your stuff on your side of the room.
 Dividing the room down the middle helps keep your things on your side.

 • Remember, everything in your room should have a home.
 Before leaving your home, assign a bin or container for different tasks.
-Some examples of groupings you can create are cleaning supplies and personal care extra supplies.
+Some examples of groupings you can create are cleaning and extra personal care supplies.

-• When you’re in your room and not studying or sleeping, keep the door open.
-Especially when you first start school.
+• Keep the door open when you’re in your room and not studying or sleeping, especially when you first start school.
 You can see who is walking by.
-Discuss it with your roommate before doing this, so you both agree.
+Discuss this with your roommate before doing this so you both agree.

-• Check the weather the night before, so you know what to wear the next day.
+• Check the weather the night before so you know what to wear next.

 • Don’t be surprised if you miss home more than you expect.
 Call home to schedule a weekend away.
 Pick a day to call home with your parents.